Braundo/kubernetes-guide/docs/security/certs.md

 ## TLS (Transport Layer Security)
 TLS is essential for securing data in transit.
-It provides encryption, integrity, and authentication to ensure that communications between Kubernetes components (like nodes, pods, and the API server) remain confidential and secure from tampering.
+It provides encryption, integrity, and authentication to ensure that communications between Kubernetes components (like Nodes, Pods, and the API server) remain confidential and secure from tampering.

 **Role of Asymmetric Encryption:**